• Skip to primary navigation

 • Make decisions regarding daily operations and act as an agent who can enter the LLC into contractual agreements, whereas non-managing members cannot.

-• In a member-managed LLC, all members will be required to pay the current self-employment tax of 15.3% (12.4% for social security and 2.9% for medicare).
+• In a member-managed LLC, all members must pay the current self-employment tax of 15.3% (12.4% for Social Security and 2.9% for Medicare).

 • In a manager-managed LLC, non-managing members are not subject to the self-employment tax (although other taxes may apply depending on the structure of your LLC)